skyhawknine/invoice/README.md

-# Invoice: On-Chain Invoicing Smart Contract
+# Invoice.sol: On-Chain Invoicing Smart Contract

 ## Overview

-**InvoiceContract** is a robust, multi-network Solidity smart contract for managing, issuing, paying, and tracking invoices entirely on-chain.
+**Invoice.sol** is a robust, multi-network Solidity smart contract for managing, issuing, paying, and tracking invoices entirely on-chain.
 This enables secure, automated invoice workflows for businesses, DAOs, and individual users, supporting both native and ERC-20 token payments on any EVM-compatible blockchain.

 This repository provides the complete contract source code, deployment information, and supporting documentation for integrating InvoiceContract into your dApp or workflow.